erfianugrah/image-resizer-2/docs/internal/development/production-features-kv-config-plan.md

 ## Overview

 This document outlines the plan to enable advanced features in the production environment by utilizing the new KV configuration system.
-It builds on the recently completed [KV Configuration Refactoring](../../CONFIGURATION_REFACTORING.md) to enable features that are currently limited to development and staging environments.
+It builds on the recently completed [Configuration Refactoring](./configuration-refactoring.md) to enable features that are currently limited to development and staging environments.

 ## Integration with KV Configuration System